Nusselt Number Fluent Validation: A CFD Tutorial for Convective Heat Transfer in a Tube

 €360 Original price was: €360.€180Current price is: €180.

-Heat transfer inside tubes is one of the most fundamental processes in thermal engineering, forming the basis for countless industrial applications like heat exchangers, power plant boilers, cooling systems, and solar collectors.
-The efficiency of these systems is determined by how effectively heat is transferred from the tube wall to the fluid flowing inside.
-This process is known as convection, and the key parameter used to measure its effectiveness is the Nusselt number, a dimensionless value that compares the convective heat transfer to the conductive heat transfer.
-A higher Nusselt number signifies more efficient convective cooling or heating.
+Heat transfer inside tubes is a fundamental process in thermal engineering, used in applications like heat exchangers, boilers, and cooling systems.
+The efficiency of these systems depends on how well heat moves from the tube wall to the fluid inside.
+This is called convection, and we measure its effectiveness with the Nusselt number.
+The Nusselt number is a dimensionless value that compares convective heat transfer to conductive heat transfer.
+A higher Nusselt number means the system is better at heating or cooling.

 - Reference [1]: Ghasemi, Seyed Ebrahim, and Ali Akbar Ranjbar.
 “Thermal performance analysis of solar parabolic trough collector using nanofluid as working fluid: A CFD modelling study.”
 Journal of Molecular Liquids222 (2016): 159-166.

-Figure 1- The solar collector system from the reference paper [1], from which the heat pipe geometry is derived.
+Figure 1- The solar collector from the reference paper [1], which provides the geometry for the heat pipe.

-Simulation Process – CFD Modeling of Tube Heat Transfer in ANSYS Fluent
+Simulation Process: Modeling Tube Heat Transfer in ANSYS Fluent

-The setup for this Tube heat transfer Fluent simulation was configured inside ANSYS Fluent.
-The energy equation was enabled to solve for heat transfer.
-A constant heat flux was applied to the outer wall of the tube to replicate the heating conditions.
-The most important post-processing task was the calculation of the nusselt number Fluent.
-This is not a direct output; it must be carefully defined.
-The software was set up to monitor and calculate the surface heat transfer coefficient, the fluid’s bulk temperature, and the wall temperature.
-These values were then used in a custom field function to calculate the Nusselt number based on its definition (Nu = hL/k), ensuring a reliable and accurate result for our validation study.
+The setup for this Tube heat transfer Fluent simulation was done in ANSYS Fluent.
+We enabled the energy equation to solve for heat transfer.
+A constant heat flux was applied to the outer wall to simulate heating.
+The most important post-processing step was calculating the Nusselt Number in ANSYS Fluent.
+This is not a default output; it must be defined.
+We set up custom field functions to monitor the surface heat transfer coefficient, the fluid’s bulk temperature, and the wall temperature.
+These values were then used to calculate the Nusselt number, ensuring a reliable result for our validation.

-Figure 2- The structured mesh used for the tube and internal flow, with refinement at the wall for boundary layer accuracy.
+Figure 2- The structured mesh for the Tube Heat Transfer Fluent analysis, with refinement at the wall for boundary layer accuracy.

-Post-processing – Validating Nusselt Number and Thermal Performance
+Post-processing: Validating the Nusselt Number and Thermal Performance

-The temperature contour in Figure 3 provides a clear visual confirmation of the thermal dynamics inside the pipe.
-The fluid enters at a uniform temperature of 320K and is progressively heated as it flows along the tube, with the temperature increasing along both the wall and the centerline.
-This distribution shows the development of the thermal boundary layer, where the temperature gradient is steepest near the wall.
-The simulation shows a maximum temperature of 329.965K on the tube surface near the outlet, representing a total temperature rise of nearly 10K.
-This detailed temperature field is precisely what drives the convective heat transfer.
-The accurate capture of these gradients by our Tube heat transfer CFD model is the reason for the successful calculation of the heat transfer coefficient and, ultimately, the validated Nusselt number.
+The temperature contour in Figure 3 visually explains why our Tube heat transfer ANSYS Fluent model is successful.
+The fluid enters at a uniform 320K.
+As it flows along the tube, it gets hotter.
+You can see the temperature increasing along the wall and the centerline.
+This shows the development of the thermal boundary layer—the area near the wall where the temperature changes most sharply.
+The simulation shows a maximum temperature of 329.365K on the tube surface near the outlet, a total rise of nearly 10K.
+This detailed temperature field is what drives convection.
+The accurate capture of these temperature gradients is the reason our model successfully calculated the heat transfer coefficient and the validated Nusselt number.

 Figure 3: Temperature distribution from the CFD analysis, showing the progressive heating of the fluid along the tube.